-The Company's general and administrative costs, including office costs, with respect to its head office premises are paid by Oxygen pursuant to the Oxygen Agreement, and may be terminated by either party giving at least 180 days' prior written notice of such termination.
-The 10-year lease the Company sublets from Oxygen (the "Lease"), ends on September 30, 2023.
-Oxygen has notified the Company that it does not intend to extend or renew the Lease, as such, the Company and Oxygen have mutually given notice to terminate the Oxygen Agreement, effective September 30, 2023.
+The Company's general and administrative costs, including office costs, with respect to its head office premises were paid by Oxygen pursuant to the Oxygen Agreement.
+The 10-year lease the Company sublets from Oxygen (the "Lease"), ended on September 30, 2023 and the Company and Oxygen mutually terminated the Oxygen Agreement, effective September 30, 2023.